Meet the Community Partners Council

 Paulina Larenas

-Paulina currently serves as Secretary for the CPC.
+Paulina currently serves as Vice Chair for the CPC.
 Originally from Chile, Paulina has lived in the Portland Metro area for 15 years and has a husband and two children.
 Her daughter guides Paulina in her commitment to advocate for a better life full of opportunities for her daughter, and for every person with disabilities.
 Representing a parent perspective on the CPC, Paulina also brings professional experience from her prior work at Family and Community Together (FACT) Oregon.
 She also has volunteered for the last three years on several projects for the UCEDD and the OHSU Child Development and Rehabilitation Center (CDRC).
 Paulina and family love going to the coast, to the cinema, meeting with friends, and visiting new places.

 Sherri Osburn